To build a better society through education and capacity development.

 Leveraging FPD’s registration as a higher education institution is strategically important as there are substantial opportunities linked to the increasing emphasis government is placing on addressing youth unemployment, as well as middle class aspirations around formal qualifications as entry to the job market.
 In response to this opportunity FPD will expand the number of learnerships offered via the SHIPS Department and focus on registering higher certificate courses that could act as bridging programmes for entry to university for students who did not achieve “matric exemption”

 FPD will actively compete for donor funded projects to support our systems strengthening and innovation-focused activities focusing on grants that allow piloting of innovative solutions and address neglected public health areas.

-Under our Innovation focus we will explore opportunities to expand the Think Tank model that FPD has developed to support evidence-based strategy development and keep the organisation focused on innovation through: emphasising product leadership in education, leveraging the digital insights of Group Companies (Artificial intelligence, apps, digital systems and e-learning), implementing pilot projects within the NHI domain, responding to an innovation grant funding opportunities, securing research grants from the National Institutes of Health and partnering with international universities.
+Under our Innovation focus we will explore opportunities to expand the Think Tank model that FPD has developed to support evidence-based strategy development and keeping the organisation focused on innovation through emphasising product leadership in education, leveraging the digital insights of Group Companies (Artificial intelligence, apps, digital systems and e-learning), implementing pilot projects within the NHI domain, responding to innovation grant funding opportunities, securing research grants from the National Institutes of Health and partnering with international universities.

 A key component of the FPD strategy over the past year and continuing for the next two years is a focus on investing in future growth of the company rather than pursuing aggressive profit growth.
 As such FPD will have to be prudent in striking a balance between investing in new product development and containing costs to ensure that the company remains profitable.